Professional, quiet and good with petsID: xib

 I enjoy pet sitting as much as the pets do (I hope they do :)).
-So far I have done pet-sitting in West Ryde - Sydney, Bethania - Brisbane, Edmonton - Cairns and Highland Park - Gold Coast.
+So far I have done pet-sitting in West Ryde - Sydney, Bethania - Brisbane, Edmonton - Cairns, Highland Park - Gold Coast and Ettalong - Central Coast.
 I think my lifestyle suits pet and house-sitting; I'm a quiet tidy person (please view my airbnb reviews for cleanliness :)).
 I work remotely on my laptop so house/pet sitting allows me to see around Australia whilst also looking after pets/house which I enjoy doing.

 My house-sit/pet-sit checklist: